V-Sekai/libgodot_project/README.md

 ## Features

-* Compile Godot Engine as either static or shared library.
+* Compile Godot Engine as either a static or shared library.
 * Expose Godot Engine controls (startup, iteration, shutdown) over the GDExtension API to a host process.
-* On Apple Platforms, Godot Engine windows (both the main window, and other windows created after startup) may be rendered into surfaces provided by the host process.
+* On Apple Platforms, Godot Engine windows (both the main window and other windows created after startup) may be rendered into surfaces provided by the host process.
   * This support can be extended to other platforms, read on for details.
 * Sample applications
   * C++ Sample (tested on MacOS and Linux)